kreier/benchmark/CoreMark/README.md

 # CoreMark

 The initial code was developed in 2009 by [EEMBC](https://github.com/eembc/coremark).
 Since 2018 it is additionally licenced with the Apache licence.

+## Single Core

 For a quick test in Linux just enter the following commands:

 ``` sh
 git clone https://github.com/eembc/coremark